UN Decade on Ecosystem Restoration

 The United Nations Decade on Ecosystem Restoration runs from 2021 to 2030.
-Similar to other nature related international decades, its purpose is to promote the United Nations’ environmental goals.
-Specifically, to facilitate global cooperation for the restoration of degraded and destroyed ecosystems.
-Along with fostering efforts to combat climate change, safeguard biodiversity, food security, and water supply.
-While much focus is on promoting restoration activity by national governments, the UN also wishes to promote such efforts from other actors, ranging from the private sector and NGOs to regular individuals.
+Similar to other nature-related international decades, its purpose is to promote the United Nations’ environmental goals.
+It is intended to facilitate global cooperation for the restoration of degraded and destroyed ecosystems, and to foster efforts to combat climate change, safeguard biodiversity, promote food security, and secure water supply.
+While much focus is on promoting restoration activity by national governments, the UN also wishes to promote such efforts from other actors, ranging from the private sector and to regular individuals.

-Following on from the 2011 - 2020 United Nations Decade on Biodiversity, the decade on Ecosystem Restoration was launched in June 2021.
+Following on from the 2011–2020 United Nations Decade on Biodiversity, the decade on Ecosystem Restoration was launched in June 2021.
 The United Nations called for countries to follow through on existing pledges to restore a total area similar to the size of China by 2030.
-They also say the overarching goal of the decade is to catalyse a nature friendly movement that lasts beyond the 10 year timeframe.
+They also say the overarching goal of the decade is to catalyse a nature-friendly movement that lasts beyond the 10-year timeframe.

 Launch

-The United Nations decade on Ecosystem Restoration began on World Environment Day, 5 June 2021.
+The United Nations Decade on Ecosystem Restoration began on World Environment Day, 5 June 2021.
 In a June 2021 report to help launch the decade, the UN called for nations to deliver on existing ecosystem restoration commitments, which in total add up to over 1 billion hectares, an area bigger than China.
-About half the world's GDP is directly dependent on nature, yet mankind is depleting natural resources at about 1.6x the rate at which nature can restore them.
+About half the world's GDP is directly dependent on nature, yet mankind is depleting natural resources at about 1.6 times the rate at which nature can restore them.
 Already about 40% of the world's population suffers due to ecosystem depletion, with close to 20% of countries at risk of ecosystem collapse.
 The report advised that restoration efforts to address this could contribute about a third of the climate change mitigation needed by 2030, as well as protect nature and biodiversity, with significant benefits to humans in terms of physical health, mental health and economically.

-The UN also call for additional efforts beyond the existing pledges, including for action to restore aquatic ecosystems, and for a lasting global movement to endure after 2030.
-The UN also stated that while efforts from national governments are vital, everyone has a role to play, including the private sector, NGOs and individuals.
+The UN also called for additional efforts beyond the existing pledges, including for action to restore aquatic ecosystems, and for a lasting global movement to endure after 2030.
+The UN stated that while efforts from national governments are vital, everyone has a role to play, including the private sector, NGOs and individuals.